martinykrz/VinylBot/README.md

 * Automatic removal of downloaded songs

 ### Limitation of the bot
 You have to tell the bot to play the next song with a command.
-It can't do it automatically _for now at least_
+It can't do it automatically.

 ## References
 * The [examples](https://github.com/Rapptz/discord.py/tree/master/examples) and [documentation](https://discordpy.readthedocs.io/) of [discord.py](https://github.com/Rapptz/discord.py)